Distance (off-campus) student exams

 To be allowed to sit a deferred ordinary exam you must have applied to the Examinations Team and your application must have been approved.
 For the application process, see below.

-Deferred ordinary exams are held in the middle of July for Semester 1 exams, and in February (the following year) for Semester 2, under the same rules and conditions as the main exams.
+Deferred ordinary exams are held in the middle of July for Semester 1 exams, and in December for Semester 2, under the same rules and conditions as the main exams.
 For information about the format of your deferred ordinary exam, see your lecturer.

 When you get your result for your deferred ordinary exam, it will be an ordinary result (e.g., 55 Pass, 78 Distinction).
 On your Faculty record and on the results page on the web, the "DO" indicating that you sat a deferred ordinary exam will remain, but this will not appear on your academic transcript.

 The "Deferred Ordinary Examinations" application form is available from Exam and Results Forms.

 Before applying for a deferred exam, please read the form and associated information carefully, as a deferred exam can only be granted in certain circumstances.
 See also the information under "Illness and Accident".

 The application form for a deferred ordinary exam is due to the Student Centre within 3 working days of the missed exam.
 Applications for deferred exams received after this time will not be assessed and you will receive an AN grade (Absent Deemed Failed) for the relevant study packages.